 Frequent feeds are still important for babies at three months (Hunt, 1992; Mosko et al, 1996; Mosko et al, 1997; Horne et al, 2004, 2010).
 And some parents use feeding as a tool to try and help their baby sleep for longer stretches at night.

-Does cluster feeding or a dream feed help a baby to sleep longer?
+Do these techniques help a baby to sleep longer?
 While some parents say it worked for them the evidence doesn't conclusively suggest it does (Dewar, 2018).

 Get some daylight